rossgk2/techblogs/The command line.md

 With shell commands, understanding what is convention and what is formal syntax that must be obeyed can be confusing.
 Let me elucidate this, at least for the bash shell.

 *When a bash command is executed, the bash shell passes the result of splitting the command text by spaces-not-enclosed-between-quotes, and then removing outer quotes from each element of the split, to the program*.
 This is the reality that can't be escaped.
-But everything else, like using `--` for named arguments or having positional arguments come after named arguments is convention.
+But everything else, like using `--` for named arguments or having positional arguments come after named arguments, is convention.

 For example, if a user were to execute